ucb-sts/sts/README.md

 ### Dependencies

 sts requires python 2.7+

-sts will automatically use [pypy](http://pypy.org/) as its interpreter if you place a pypy/ directory at the top-level of the repository.

 To use the replay features of sts, you will need to install and make two dependencies:
 ```